GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Don’t go into a two-year development with nothing coming out in the middle.
-Have something come out every two months, so you can evaluate, regroup, and restart.
+> ### The cleaner and nicer the program, the faster it's going to run.
+And if it doesn't, it'll be easy to make it fast.
 >
-> ~ *John Warnock*
+> ~ *Joshua Bloch*

 ---
 ## 🏎 Quick Facts